vaibhav15bhoyar/CDAC-project/README.md

 # CDAC-project
-these is the project developed during our CDAC course.
+these is the project developed during our CDAC course.in these project we have Designed and implemented a travel planning application that collects user inputs such as destination, travel duration, budget, and group size to generate a customized trip plan.
+The application interfaces with the Gemini API to retrieve personalized itineraries, including hotel recommendations and day-wise activity plans.
+Leveraged React JS for building the user interface, Spring Boot for backend services, Tailwind CSS for responsive design, and MongoDB for data management.
+Additionally, integrated Google APIs to enhance functionality and provide a seamless travel planning experience.